Marriage Intentions - Filing

 ONLINE PORTAL TO APPLY FOR A MARRIAGE LICENSE

-How to obtain a license
+How to Obtain a License

-To obtain a marriage license, couples must complete the marriage intention paperwork using the online portal and then appear together at the Office of the Town Clerk to sign & file the intention of marriage, take the oath and make the payment.
+To obtain a marriage license, couples must complete the marriage intention paperwork using the online portal and then appear together at the Town Clerk's Office to sign & file the intention of marriage, take the oath and make the $40 payment.
+Please plan to arrive 60 minutes before our office closes to apply in person and 30 minutes if you apply online.

 Waiting Period